Loes River: Fishing

-A 2021 study focused in particular upon two fishing sites on the north coast of East Timor, one of them being the fishery near the Loes River mouth.
+A 2021 study focused in particular upon two fishing sites on the north coast of Timor-Leste, one of them being the fishery near the Loes River mouth.
 It concluded that a number of sardine species (and also other small pelagic fish) were caught in the Loes River mouth fishery, with flat-bodied sardinellas (S. gibbosa etc.) being the dominant species group landed there.
 Catches of the pelagic species varied moderately between years, and were larger during the rainy season and when medium-sized turbid plumes were extending from the river mouth.
 Fishers generally perceived a decline in landings over the previous 20 years.
 They attributed the decline to several human factors, including higher fishing effort, plastic pollution, motorisation of canoes and larger-scale, less selective fishing gear.
 Some sardine species were sold readily to traders; others were commonly kept for immediate home consumption.

 Along the river itself, fisherwomen capture freshwater shrimp, which they then hawk to passing road users on the Loes Bridge.
 In the past, shrimp were harvested with hand-woven nets, but the women now prefer to use traps made from plastic bottles.
 Some unsold shrimp become ingredients in boek kari (shrimp curry).
 Others are combined with mackerel or bullet tuna (Auxis rochei) and converted into fish powder.
-Local women also catch ipu, small indigenous fish, in the river, mix them with locally-made salt, and then pickle them in small bottles for up to a year.
+Local women also catch ipu, small indigenous fish, in the river, mix them with locally made salt, and then pickle them in small bottles for up to a year.